 A number of clinics are held within the practice.
 These are arranged at varying times to suit the needs of our patients.
-We provide contraceptive services and undertake various types of minor surgery.
+We provide contraceptive services.
 Maternity medical services can be provided by our doctors.
-Child surveillance is undertaken in the surgery by all doctors.
+Child surveillance is undertaken in the surgery by some of our doctors.

 Well Person Clinic